 A. Permanent Office.
-The Election Services Office shall be maintained on a full-time basis with a permanent staff and /or temporary staff as necessary to conduct any election.
-The site of the Election Services Office shall be at a location apart from Cherokee Nation W. W. Keeler Building conducive to maintenance of strong security measures.
+The Election Services Office shall be maintained on a full-time basis with a permanent staff.
+The site of the Election Services Office shall be at a location apart from the Cherokee Nation complex site at a facility conducive to maintenance of strong security measures.

-B. Staff.
-All Election Services Office staff, excluding members of the Election Commission, shall be deemed employees of the Cherokee Nation, shall receive all benefits of Cherokee Nation employees, and shall be subject to all applicable Cherokee Nation human resources policies and procedures.
+B. Staff All Election Services Office staff, excluding members of the Election Commission, shall be deemed employees of the Cherokee Nation, shall receive all benefits of Cherokee Nation employees, and shall be subject to all applicable Cherokee Nation human resources policies and procedures.

-D. Administrator.
-The Administrator of the Election Services Office shall a be Cherokee Tribal member citizen and independently hired by the Election Commission using objective standards developed by the Election Commission and in accordance with Cherokee Nation human resources policies and procedures, provided that nothing herein shall be construed to authorize the removal or replacement of the person serving in said position at the time of enactment of this law or serving in said position at any time when new Commissioners take office.
-The Administrator shall be under the direct supervision of the Election Commission at all times said body is in existence; provided that during periods of time in which no Election Commission is in existence, the Administrator shall maintain independence and report to the Council and the Principal Chief through the Rules Committee :
+C. Administrator.
+The Administrator of the Election Services Office shall be hired by the Election Commission in accordance with Cherokee Nation human resources policies and procedures, provided that nothing herein shall be construed to authorize the removal or replacement of the person serving in said position at the time of enactment of this law or serving in said position at any time when new Commissioners take office.
+The Administrator shall be under the direct supervision of the Election Commission at all times said body is in existence; provided that during periods of time in which no Election Commission is in existence, the Administrator shall be under the direct supervision of the Council Rules Committee.
+The Administrator shall have exclusive authority over the day to day operations of the Election Services Office, including without limitation: direct supervisory authority over the Election Services Office staff; authority over procurements, including the ordering of routine supplies; responsibility for budget preparation; and preparation of financial reports for the Election Commission and the Election Services Office.